tuankhoin/toilet-pandemia/README.md

 	}
 ```

 Secondly, we use the function surf as our surface shader function to sets the parameters for our lighting function.
 To this step, we already have a value that represents how much a given pixel is lit, the next step is to change it from a gradient to a binary one or zero value.
 To do this we have to compare the value to another value.
-For this project, we’re getting this other value by sampling a texture via screenspace texture coordinates.
+For this project, we’re getting this other value by sampling a texture via screen space texture coordinates.
 ```c#
     void surf(Input i, inout HalftoneSurfaceOutput o) {
 		//Set surface colors